EqualExperts/agents-behave/blog/blog.md

         "Get the price per night for the reservation and ask the user if it is ok", "Ask for all the information needed to make a reservation", "Be very polite and helpful",
-        "There is no need to ask for the user for anything else, like contact information, payment method, etc.", ]
+        "There is no need to ask the user for anything else, like contact information, payment method, etc.", ]
     conversationAnalyser = ConversationAnalyser(llm=mixtral_llm)
     chat_history = conversation_state.chat_history